nachomirsol/notesapp/README.md

 - express
 - mysql
 - dotenv
+- cors
+- axios
+- body-parser

 ## How to Use it

 Clone the repo, npm install to get node modules.
 Go to client directory and also type npm install to get node modules for the client.
-Run node server/server to get the server part.
+Type node server/server to run the server.
-Run npm start at the client folder to start react app
+Type npm start at the client directory to run react app